ClickHouse Local Mode¶

 To contribute to ClickHouse local mode support:

-Testing: Run the embedded mode test suite
+Testing: Run the ClickHouse local mode test suite

 Development: Set up development environment